📕

 • Hey, just to let you know—we have a sale coming on [date].
 Save the date and shop all your favorites.

-Check out how adding Tidio to their online platform helped Mometrix reduce churn at checkout.
+Read more: Check out how adding Tidio to their online platform helped Ad Hoc atelier boost conversions.

 Cross-selling and upselling scripts

 Upselling and cross-selling your products are some of the techniques used in inbound marketing.
-It’s not only about increasing sales, but also about building a great relationship with customers
+It’s not only about increasing sales, but also about strengthening relationships with customers

 Chatting with customers in real-time is a natural opportunity for both, provided you’re not too pushy and can take no for an answer!

 • Hey there, I noticed you are about to buy [product].
-I think [product name] might be of interest to you, too?
-Our customers frequently order both the items together.
+Maybe [product name] could be of interest to you, too?
+Our customers frequently order both items together.

 • Hi!
-You are purchasing [product].
+I see that you are purchasing [product].
 Great choice!
 I would also recommend [product name].
 They complement each other well.

 The average wait time for live chat support requests is 2 minutes and 40 seconds.
-If it took you longer to respond, send this type of live chat script.
+In case it takes you longer to respond, it’s best to have a few live chat scripts in your arsenal.
+That way, you’ll indicate that you value your customers’ time.

 • I’m sorry I kept you waiting.
 Thank you for your patience.
 How can I assist you today?

-• Thank you for holding.
+• Thank you for waiting.
 I really appreciate your patience.
 We’re unusually busy at this time of [year/day].
 How may I help you?

 Use canned responses and quick messages with a free live chat tool